pantheon-systems/documentation/source/content/guides/domains/06-vanity-domains.md

 ## Request the Vanity Domain

-From your Organization Dashboard, go to Dashboard and [open a support ticket](/guides/support/contact-support) with "Request for custom Vanity domain" as the subject.
-You must provide the Vanity domain required on the site, like `sites.example.com`.
+1. Navigate to your Organization Dashboard, and select the Dashboard to [open a support ticket](/guides/support/contact-support) with "Request for custom Vanity domain" as the subject.

+1. Provide the Vanity domain required on the site, such as `sites.example.com`.

 <Alert title="Note" type="info">